 - Kevin Dooley - Is presumed to have been killed by a pack of Cerberus dogs since he was found in his helicopter within the forest outside the Mansion, though it was never confirmed.

 - Edward Dewey - Killed by a multitude of attacks by Cerberus dogs and zombies.
 Edward would also eventually reanimate as a zombie.

-Brad Vickers, while surviving the Mansion incident, would also die only three months after by the hands of the Nemesis - a Bio-Organic Weapon that was programmed to hunt down the remaining S.T.A.R.S. operatives.
-Brad would also eventually reanimate as a zombie as shown in Resident Evil 2.
+Brad Vickers, while surviving the Mansion Incident, would also die only three months after by the hands of Nemesis -- a Bio-Organic Weapon that was programmed to hunt down the remaining S.T.A.R.S. operatives.
+Brad would eventually reanimate as a zombie as shown in Resident Evil 2.
 Thus after the destruction of Raccoon City, only these few S.T.A.R.S. members remained:

 Chris Redfield's Story

 - Rebecca Chambers - Rebecca, depending on choices made by the player and what version of Resident Evil is played (original or remake), can die by either being mauled by a Hunter or by a straight lunge through her torso afflicted by the T-002 Tyrant.